samwich-j/baseball_game_theory_first_pitch/README.md

 - Tango, T., Lichtman, M., & Dolphin, A. (2007). *The Book: Playing the Percentages in Baseball*
 - Nash, J. F. (1951).
 "Non-Cooperative Games". *Annals of Mathematics*, 54(2), 286-295

+## Next Steps

+My next step for this project would be to create a python script for users to actively query the database in the terminal for easier testing of different situations.

 ## License

 This project uses the Lahman Baseball Database, which is made available under the Creative Commons Attribution-ShareAlike 3.0 Unported License.